-Progression Requirements (regulation 3-7 of the College of Engineering Official Regulations) are outlined below.
+Progression Requirements (regulations 3-9 of the College of Engineering Official Regulations) are outlined below.

 3. First Year Progression Requirements

-To automatically progress in a College of Engineering degree program (major) after direct admission or to switch between engineering degree programs, students must complete the following requirements after their first two semesters of residency at UW-Madison:
+To guarantee progression in a College of Engineering (CoE) degree program (major) after direct admission or to switch between engineering degree programs, students must complete the following requirements after their first two semesters of residency at UW-Madison.
+Students who do not meet the first year progression requirements to guarantee progression in a degree program (major) can be considered for progression (Regulation 4) or extension (Regulation 5).

-- General Education Communications Part A (Comm A) requirement.
-If Comm A is not completed as a graded course at UW-Madison (i.e. completed through placement test, AP/IB, or transfer credit), then a liberal studies course of at least 3 credits with a breadth designation of Humanities, Literature, or Social Sciences must be taken on a graded basis at UW-Madison.
+- B. General Education Communications Part A (Comm A) course taken at UW-Madison.
+If Comm A is completed through placement test, test credit (AP/IB), or transfer credit, then a liberal studies course of at least 3 credits with a breadth designation of Humanities, Literature, or Social Sciences must be taken on a graded basis at UW-Madison.

-- Introduction to Engineering: course specified by degree program or InterEGR 170 for Engineering Undecided students.
+- C. Introduction to Engineering course specified by degree program; InterEGR 170 is recommended for Engineering Undecided students.

-- Math: A minimum of two math courses numbered 217 or above; or one math course 300 level or above.
-If the math requirement for the degree program (major) is complete or the student has completed the calculus sequence through Math 234, then additional math courses numbered 217 or above or additional courses from the science requirement in Regulation 3.E.2. can be taken to complete the four core course requirement.
+- Math Foundation: A minimum of two math courses numbered 221 or above; one math course 300 level or above; or calculus sequence completed through Math 234.
 Excludes Math 228, Math 473, special topics, independent study, seminar, pass/fail, and credit/no credit courses.

 (i) one course must be Chemistry 104 or higher